arnoldkaroki/Bot-battlr/README.md

 # BOT-BATTLR
-This sis a proram that allows a userr to pick ,release and discharge a bot from a collection of bots
+This is a proram that allows a userr to pick ,release and discharge a bot from a collection of bots
 ## Features

 - **Bot Collection:** View a collection of available bots with details such as name, class, health, damage, and catchphrase.